hao-beixi/f22-assignments/assignment-2/README.md

 **Note on Part II of the assignment:** Part II provides extra credit for those at the top of the leaderboard in Gradescope.
-The extra credit (2 pts) will be counted for the final course grade (over 100 pts for this assignment).
+The extra credit (2 pts) will be counted for the final course grade (beyond whatever points students get for this assignment).

 ## Setup
 Before you start implementing or answering questions for this assignment, please